UMM-CSci-3601-S17/lab-2-client-server-design-lennytony/answers.md

-# Answers of the questions
+# Answers to the questions
 ##What is the purpose of .gitignore?

 All the files in .gitignore do not show up in git status. (git doesn't track them)